Summer Camp/General Guidance

 - Completely remove your mask/face covering while eating

 - Cloth masks or face coverings should be washed and dried after each use.

 - Disposable masks are acceptable but should be thrown away after one use.

 Gloves are not recommended

-- Gloves can cause more harm than good and can give you a false sense of security
+- Gloves can give you a false sense of security

 - Can increase the risk of cross contamination